 In connection with the execution of the Chesapeake Master Lease, the Company entered into two operating lease agreements to sublease portions of the premises to two unrelated third parties.
-The first sublease agreement, to sublease 10,000 square feet, commenced in August 2020 and will expire on August 31, 2022.
-The second sublease agreement, to sublease 10,500 square feet, commenced in June 2021 and will expire on July 31, 2023.
-Rent for both subleases are subject to scheduled annual increases and the subtenants are responsible for certain operating expenses and taxes throughout the term under the sublease agreements.
-The subtenants have no option to extend the sublease term.
-Sublease income under the two sublease agreements was approximately \$0.2 million and \$0.5 million for the three and six months ended June 30, 2022, respectively, and \$0.2 million and \$0.3 million for the same periods in 2021.
+The first sublease agreement, to sublease 10,000 square feet, commenced in August 2020 and expired on August 31, 2022.
+The second sublease agreement, to sublease 10,500 square feet, commenced in June 2021 and expires on July 31, 2023.
+In August 2022, the second sublease agreement was amended to expand the subleased premises to 11,655 square feet in the first year and further increase to 13,743 square feet in the second year.
+In addition, the expiration date of the second sublease was also amended to the expiration date of the Chesapeake Master Lease.
+The subtenant has an early termination option with the early termination date no earlier than September 30, 2024, and no option to extend the sublease term.
+Rent for the second sublease is subject to scheduled annual increases and the subtenant is responsible for certain operating expenses and taxes throughout the term under the sublease agreement.
+Sublease income under the two sublease agreements was approximately \$0.2 million and \$0.7 million for the three and nine months ended September 30, 2022, respectively, and \$0.2 million and \$0.5 million for the same periods in 2021.

-At June 30, 2022 and December 31, 2021, finance right-of-use leases are used to finance capital equipment such as printers or ozone generators and are immaterial.
+At September 30, 2022 and December 31, 2021, finance right-of-use leases are used to finance capital equipment such as printers or ozone generators and are immaterial.

-The weighted-average remaining lease term and discount rate related to the Company's lease liabilities as of June 30, 2022 were 7.8 years and 11.1%, respectively, for the operating leases.
+The weighted-average remaining lease term and discount rate related to the Company's lease liabilities as of September 30, 2022 were 7.6 years and 10.9%, respectively, for the operating leases.
 The weighted-average remaining lease term and discount rate related to the Company's lease liabilities as of December 31, 2021 were 8.0 years and 10.7%, respectively, for the operating leases.
 The Company lease discount rates are based on estimates of its incremental borrowing rate, as the discount rates implicit in the Company's leases cannot be readily determined.
 As the Company does not have any outstanding debt, the Company estimates the incremental borrowing rate based on its estimated credit rating and available market information.